CDPHE-bioinformatics/CDPHE-docker-builds/cdphe/analysis/README.md

 We use many software packages for analysis.
 The software listed here is what is installed as a base image for our bioinformaticians to use.
 It is the common or shared list that we all use and isn't therefore inclusive of what we install individually.
-Note also includes Google Cloud agents.
+Note it also includes Google Cloud agents.

 1. Chrome Remote Desktop
 2. Google Config and Ops Agents
 3. Google Cloud CLI
-4. Docker
+4. Visual Studio Code
-5. Java
+5. Docker
-6. R
+6. Java
-7. Anaconda
+7. R

+## Other Software (Not Installed)

+A list of other software commonly used is incluced here, but they are not in the CDPHE analysis Dockerfile.
+Some of this software is difficult to translate from a Docker container to a production VM.
+For example, some packages don't install to a central directory with multi-user support; this means individual users should install that software in their home directory instead.

+1. StaPH-B Toolkit
+2. Nextflow

 ## Container Design